How our apprenticeships can benefit you

 Available to employers throughout England

-Our in-person teaching occurs three to six days per year at our beautiful campus in Guildford, which is just 34 minutes by train from London and next to the A3 and M3 motorways.
+Our in-person teaching occurs around three to six days per year for most programmes at our beautiful campus in Guildford, which is just 34 minutes by train from London and next to the A3 and M3 motorways.
 This means that your staff can do an apprenticeship with the University from wherever they are based in England.

 A combined teaching approach